-On Friday, September 7th, a group of Rosso team members traveled out to Hamilton, Ontario to compete in the National Aeropress Championships.
+On Friday, September 7th, a group of Rosso team members traveled out to Hamilton, Ontario to compete in the National AeroPress Championship.
 We're so proud of both Ian and Paul who represented Rosso with pride and passion.

-For those that aren't aware of how the Aeropress Championships works, it's fairly simple and tons of fun.
+For those who aren't aware of how the AeroPress Championship works, it's fairly simple and tons of fun.
 It's set up as a tournament bracket in heats of three.
-The premise is the following; each heat is eight minutes long, with three people brewing simultaneously.
-These three people MUST use the Aeropress and the provided sponsor coffee.
+The premise is the following: each heat is eight minutes long, with three people brewing simultaneously.
+These three people MUST use the AeroPress and the provided sponsor coffee.
 Other than that, they can use their own water, their own grinder, their own recipe, their own anything, as long as it's just water and coffee!
 The three brews go to a table, are tasted and three judges will simultaneously count down from three and point to their favourite brew, eliminating two competitors and sending one further into the tournament.

 So Paul and Ian practiced multiple different brew styles to find the absolute best balance and intensity of flavour out of the Colombian coffee that was provided.
 Thanks to Seth Taylor Coffee by Design for providing La Primavera, Colombia - nice and tasty coffee with crisp acidity and some pleasant sweetness.